In this article:

 We’ll also purchase your house in its current condition with no prep work required.
 That means you don’t have to spend time making repairs and improvements before selling.
 You also can avoid the lengthy process of showing your home to dozens of prospective buyers.
 Our service also allows you to move out on your schedule, so you can line up your closing dates and avoid potential delays, overlapping housing costs, or double moves.

-And if you’re looking to sell and buy a house in Dallas at the same time, our Buy & Sell service can give you the freedom to shop without your home sale holding you back.
-We’ll give you a guaranteed offer for your current house that you can use to make a competitive non-contingent offer on your dream home.
+And if you’re looking to sell and buy a house in Dallas at the same time, our Move First service can give you the freedom to shop without your home sale holding you back.
+Learn more here or get started with a free home valuation.